mpram/vis-insp-fof-hol/README.md

 # Hardware & Software requirements for the Accelerator

 ## 1. Hardware requirements:
-The following requirements will be for your Raspebrry set up
+The following requirements will be for your Raspberry pi set up

 - <a href="https://www.amazon.com/Raspberry-Pi-Computer-Suitable-Workstation/dp/B0899VXM8F/ref=sr_1_3?keywords=raspberry+pi+4+8gb&qid=1647631122&sprefix=raspbe%2Caps%2C299&sr=8-3">Raspberry Pi 4</a>